xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/facebook_feed.md

 order: 120
 published: true
 ---
+{% note warning %}
+PREREQUISITES:
+1. Make sure the Facebook Ads & Instagram Ads addon is {% link "installed and enabled" ref_7fTH58sR %}.
+2. If you do not have a Facebook account yet, you can create it at [https://www.facebook.com/business](https://www.facebook.com/business).
+{% endnote %}

+{% toc %}

 ## Product Feed Generation

 Once the addon is {% link "set up" ref_7fTH58sR %} you can proceed to the product feed generation.